vvmalyshev/english-telegram-bot/README.md

 ## How does it do?

-Bot listen all messages to your bot on api.telegram.org After he recognized message which has not answered yet and work with it.
+Bot listen all messages to your bot on api.telegram.org
+<br>After he recognized message which has not answered yet and work with it.
 Depending on the message, bot reply appropriately.
 There are two .csv files: dictionary.csv, config.csv
     dictionary.csv contains words, translations for every user, who have unique chat_id.